+The figures above show a basic antibody structure having a pair of hinged heavy chains (colored blue) and accompanying light chains (colored green), with each chain having constant regions ( $C{H1}$ , $C{H2}$ , $C{H3}$ , and $C{L}$ ) and variable regions ( $V{H}$ and $V{L}$ ), all arranged in a general "Y" shaped structure, as the variable regions and portions of the constant heavy chain regions are angled away from one another via a hinge region between CH1 and CH2.
 Ex.
-1003 ¶¶37-45; Pet.
-5. The figure above shows a basic antibody structure having two hinged heavy chains (colored blue and labeled) and two accompanying light chains (colored green and labeled), each having constant regions (labeled $C_H$ and $C_L$ ) and variable regions (labeled $V_H$ and $V_L$ ), all arranged in a general "Y" shaped structure, as the variable regions and portions of the constant heavy chain regions are hinged away from one another.
-Ex.
-1003 ¶¶ 35-54.
-The constant regions do not bind antigens, but provide a structural framework for the antibody and coordinate the antibody's interactions with immune cells and effector molecules.
-Id.
-The variable regions of each chain also include three complementarity determining regions (CDR, shown as darker blue and darker green lines), which provide the antibody with antigen-binding specificity.
-Id.
-The constant heavy region includes sub-regions called CH1, CH2, and CH3 (the heavy chain hinge is between CH1 and CH2), separated by framework regions.
-Id.
-Antibodies are composed, inter alia, of amino acids and can be described by their particular amino acid sequences.
-Id.
+1003 ¶¶ 37, 44.
+The above figures also illustrate that the variable regions of each chain also include three complementarity determining regions (CDR 1, CDR

-&lt;sup>2 Declaration of Jeffrey V. Ravetch, MD, PhD (Ex.
-1003, "Ravetch Declaration").
+2, and CDR 3-shown in darker blue and green), which provide the antibody with antigen-binding specificity.
+Id. ¶ 38.

 There are five classes of antibodies, with IgG being the most abundant class in humans and represented by the illustration above.
-Id.
+Id. ¶¶ 43-44.
 IgG has been characterized as having subclass constant domains, for example, IgG1, IgG2, IgG3, and IgG4, defined by their amino acid combinations.
 Id.
 Each displays unique properties based on affinity for specific receptors.
 Id.